 Gravity Software's reporting capabilities make it easy to create advanced reports using preset templates.
 You can use Microsoft Power BI to turn rows of numbers into easily understood, real-time data visualizations or use Jet Reports to create presentation-quality reports with drill-down capabilities right in Excel.

 With Microsoft Power Automate, you can easily manage approvals, billing reminders and personalized workflows to support the way your company works.
 You can apply one cash receipt to multiple invoices, even those from multiple locations, with just a few clicks.
-Unlike entry-level solutions, Gravity is designed to integrate with EMR/EHR systems.

 Ready to see how Gravity can support your growing healthcare company?
 Schedule a demo today.